AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 +++What are the permissions required to access Federated Audience Composition?

 There are no specific permissions for Federated Audience Composition.
-The only prerequisite to access this capability is to have purshased the Federated Audience Composition add-on.
+The only prerequisite to access this capability is to have purchased the Federated Audience Composition add-on.

 +++